-We are going to discuss the importance (or insignificance for that matter) of work experience for MS. There are two aspects to it –
+We are going to discuss the importance (or insignificance for that matter) of work experience for MS in USA.
+There are two aspects to it –

 - How much is the work experience valued in the admission process generally?

 - How will having work experience benefit me overall? – This is what answers questions like ‘Should I wait and get some work experience before applying to MS?’